-No. You must be over the age of 16 and meet certain other requirements, discussed below.
+No. You must be at least 16 years' old and meet certain other requirements, discussed below.
 Anyone who operates a motor vehicle or motor-driven cycle on public roadways in Wisconsin is required to have a driver's license.

 How do I obtain a driver's license?